Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Methods

 We consider ``bare-rock'' endmember materials which are conservatively plausible from a geological perspective, as well as those which, despite not likely dominating most planetary surfaces, result in high $A_{B}$ and would therefore be the most dangerous false positives for atmospheres.
 The surfaces of real planets, including relatively geologically-inactive ones, are macroscopic mixtures---even Mercury has volatile-rich deposits at its poles \citep[and references therein]{rodriguez_mercury_2023}---nevertheless, mixing between endmembers would not affect the spread in bare-rock $A_{B}$, being what we are interested in.
 With the exceptions of MgSO$_4$ (magnesium sulfate), FeS$_2$ (pyrite), and Fe$_2$O$_3$ (hematite), we focus on natural rather than synthetic samples to capture mineralogical variability in the field (e.g., non-stoichiometric components).
 This list, in Table \ref{tab:surfaces}, is not exhaustive for two reasons: first, models cannot predict the detailed surface geology of an exoplanet from observable bulk properties, so our best efforts can only approximate a plausible spread; second, we found that certain surface compositions which may be thermodynamically and geologically plausible could not be included due to data availability constraints.

 The data availability is primarily limited by \textit{(i)} which samples are available on the RELAB database \citep{milliken2021relab}, and \textit{(ii)} the necessity for a sample to have both bidirectional reflectance spectra in the visible and near-infrared, as well as biconical reflectance spectra at longer wavelengths.
-Both datasets are needed to cover the range of stellar spectra and planetary thermal emission that we model, and the bidirectional reflectance spectra are also needed to scale the biconical reflectance spectra to usable values \citep[following the RELAB manual;][]{milliken2021relab}.
+Both datasets are needed to cover the range of stellar spectra and planetary thermal emission that we model.
 We accounted for grain size variations, as described below, but could not include the effects of surface temperature on observed reflectance spectra \citep[which may be non-monotonic;][]{bott_effects_2023}.